apache/mesos/docs/configuration.md

   </td>
   <td>
-Amount of time to wait for an executor to register with the slave before considering it hung and shutting it down (e.g., 60secs, 3mins, etc) (default: 1mins)
+Amount of time to wait for an executor to register with the agent before considering it hung and shutting it down (e.g., 60secs, 3mins, etc) (default: 1mins)
   </td>
 </tr>